NGSolve/ngsPETSc/docs/src/utils/firedrake/surfaces.py.rst

     out = VTKFile("output/heat.pvd")
     out.write(u, time=0.0)

-We now use `Irksome<https://www.firedrakeproject.org/Irksome>_`, to describe the time-dependent problem we aim to solve, i.e.
+We now use Irksome, to describe the time-dependent problem we aim to solve, i.e.

 .. math::